scroll-tech/contribute-to-scroll/README.md

 ## About Scroll

 Scroll is an open source zkEVM Layer 2 that helps scaling Ethereum.
-Scroll is bytecode equivalent with the EVM, which makes possible native compatibility for existing Ethereum applications.
-Learn more about Scroll in [the docs](https://guide.scroll.io/).
+Scroll is bytecode equivalent with the EVM, which makes possible native compatibility for existing Ethereum application and tools.
+You can learn more about Scroll in [the docs](https://guide.scroll.io/).

 ## Contributors
 <a href="https://github.com/scroll-tech/contribute-to-scroll/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=scroll-tech/contribute-to-scroll" />
 </a>

+## Why Scroll

+If you’re experienced in building on Ethereum, your code, dependencies, and tooling work with Scroll out of the box.
+This is possible because our network is compatible with EVM bytecode and designed to feel just like developing on Ethereum.

+Scroll has three technical principles that all contributions should follow:

+**Scalability:**

+Scroll processes transactions off-chain, and posts succinct proofs of correctness on-chain.
+This results in higher throughput and lower costs in comparison to the Ethereum base layer.

+**EVM Equivalence:**

+Developing on Scroll feels the same as developing on Ethereum.
+Any EVM-compatible smart contract can be effortlessly deployed to Scroll’s network.

+**### Security:**

+Scroll’s protocol is currently undergoing multiple third-party audits to ensure security.
+Scroll also values transparency and is working to build its platform openly and in collaboration with the community.